strategineer/personal-website/content/blog/2022-09-17/index.md

 Knowing that, how will you decide to live the life you have?

 For most of my life, I wasn't thinking about this question much.
 I've spent a long time just going through the motions.
-Living my life through a path of least resistance.
+Living my life through the path of least resistance.

-Yes, the world is ending and we're all going to die but the question is: what are we going to do in the meantime and why?
+The world is ending and we're all going to die but the question is: what are we going to do in the meantime and why?

 Sometime in 2021, I decided that, above all else, I want to avoid a "slow death".
 I don't want to live an unexamined life where I constantly obliterate my consciousness through video games and just do what I've always done.